-- a) the scope of natural resource use and management is well defined in SERIEE1994 and SEEA2003 in terms of: 1) natural resources addressed and 2) types of activities and actions carried out for using and managing natural resources. - In the revised chapter 5 of the SEEA the description of the scope of RUM should be improved by starting with a more comprehensive general overview of the different activities that can be carried out for environmental purposes, i.e. EP activities and RUM activities, as well as of the corresponding expenditure accounts (i.e. EPEA and RUMEA). - In describing in particular the scope of RUMEA, the break down by kind of natural resource and the restriction to non-produced (non-cultivated) natural resources should be pointed out.
+- a) The scope of natural resource use and management is well defined in SERIEE1994 and SEEA2003 in terms of: 1) natural resources addressed and 2) types of activities and actions carried out for using and managing natural resources. - In the revised chapter 5 of the SEEA the description of the scope of RUM should be improved by starting with a more comprehensive general overview of the different activities that can be carried out for environmental purposes, i.e. EP activities and RUM activities, as well as of the corresponding expenditure accounts (i.e. EPEA and RUMEA). - In describing in particular the scope of RUMEA, the break down by kind of natural resource and the restriction to non-produced (non-cultivated) natural resources should be pointed out.
 As far as the break down is concerned, fossil energy resources and minerals could be further broken down in order to establish a closer link between data on RUM expenditures and Economy-wide MFA (in particular data on input flows).
-As far as the kinds of RUM activities are concerned, a list more general and comprehensive than the provisional ones provided by SERIEE1994 and SEEA2003 is the one adopted by Istat (see Table 2). - b) Despite the RUMEA scope is well defined, while for EPEA purposes a classification has been developed and internationally agreed upon (i.e. CEPA), no classification has been set up, until now, for RUMEA purposes. - So far, the main attempt made, at the international level in order to classify the RUM activities is that of the OECD/Eurostat manual on eco-industries, which is referred to in chapter 5 of SEEA2003.
+As far as the kinds of RUM activities are concerned, a list more general and comprehensive than the provisional ones provided by SERIEE1994 and SEEA2003 is the one adopted by Istat (see Table 2). - b) Despite the RUMEA scope is well defined, while for EPEA purposes a classification has been developed and internationally agreed upon (i.e. CEPA), no classification has been set up, until now, for RUMEA purposes. - So far, the main attempt made at the international level in order to classify the RUM activities is that of the OECD/Eurostat manual on eco-industries, which is referred to in chapter 5 of SEEA2003.
 This attempt has not been developed in a way fully consistent with CEPA and then its application can lead to overlapping with CEPA. - It is generally agreed that there is a need of a standard classification of RUM activities, which is complementary, comparable and consistent with CEPA.
-Such a classification should be like CEPA for the environmental protection a classification of RUM "characteristic activities", structured and organized similarly to CEPA, to be used also as a functional "multi-purpose" classification (for classifying products, producers, transactions, etc.) and to be applied according to the same classification principles and rules as those of CEPA ("main purpose" criterion, etc.). - The approach adopted by Italy i.e. to obtain a classification of RUM activities by cross-classifying the different kinds of activities carried out to use and manage the natural resources and the different kinds of natural resources (see classification matrix in Table 4) is unanimously agreed by the experts who provided comments.
-This approach is closely consistent with CEPA. - The result obtained by applying this approach i.e. the Italian CRUMA is considered a very good basis to work on.

-- The structure and organization of the Italian CRUMA, as well as its principles and classification rules and the main contents are agreed. - Specific points need to be further discussed and improved from a substantive point of view like e.g. the treatment of production of energy from renewable resources and energy saving. - Also some labels should be improved as well as the description of the content of some categories like e.g. those for which the Italian CRUMA provides only a number of examples. - The discussions made so far on the Italian CRUMA at European level (within the Eurostat Task Force on Environmental Goods and Services Sector of the Working Group "Environmental Expenditure Statistics" and the Eurostat Reflection group on RUMEA) together with the suggestions given by other commentators make it possible to develop soon a new version of CRUMA by endorsing all the generally agreed proposals collected until now on both substantial and labelling aspects.
+Such a classification should be like CEPA for environmental protection a classification of RUM "characteristic activities", structured and organized similarly to CEPA, to be used also as a functional "multi-purpose" classification (for classifying products, producers, transactions, etc.) and to be applied according to the same classification principles and rules as those of CEPA ("main purpose" criterion, etc.). - The approach adopted by Italy i.e. to obtain a classification of RUM activities by cross-classifying the different kinds of activities carried out to use and manage the natural resources and the different kinds of natural resources (see classification matrix in Table 4) is unanimously agreed by the experts who provided comments.
+This approach is closely consistent with CEPA. - The result obtained by applying this approach i.e. the Italian CRUMA is considered a very good basis to work on. - The structure and organization of the Italian CRUMA, as well as its principles and classification rules and the main contents are agreed. - c) The discussions made so far on the Italian CRUMA at European level (within the Eurostat Task Force on Environmental Goods and Services Sector and the Eurostat Reflection group on RUMEA), together with the suggestions given by other commentators and by the London Group members at the 13th meeting, made it possible to develop the new version of CRUMA included in this document.
+It has been obtained starting from the Italian CRUMA and adjusting it by endorsing all the generally agreed proposals collected until now on both substantive and wording aspects.
+The main adjustments concern: